dribdat/dribdat/USAGE.md

 ### 5. Keep a beginner's mind

-Have you never participated in a hackathon, are not quite sure what you can contribute, you do not know anyone yet here, or are just stuck?
+Have you never participated in an event, where you were not quite sure what you can contribute, you do not know anyone yet here, or are just stuck?
 In the header bar you will find a link to the **Community** - most likely a chat channel or forum - where people are posting questions and support issues.

 In the same vein, adding a **Contact** link to your project which points to your team's chat channel or Issues page helps to connect you to (hopefully very constructive) criticism and encouragement from the audience.